7 Important Human Resources Trends of 2023

 Zappos also makes it a point to prioritize mental health as a culture shift by providing mental-health training for managers, company-wide mental health days, and events focused specifically on improving mental health.

 In the wake of tumultuous social change, more organizations are emphasizing hiring practices that provide for and nurture a more diverse workforce.

 After a summer fueled by protests and calls for social change, diversity, equity, and inclusion-related job openings rose by 55% - a signal that employers internalized these issues and are motivated to make lasting change.

-Average daily searches for “diversity and inclusion officer” have grown by 133% in the past 5 years.
+Average daily searches for “diversity and inclusion officer” the past 5 years.

 Organizations are taking a more honest look at themselves to understand and acknowledge inequities that may be present and determine how to make progress.